Ian Tattersall

-Ian Tattersall (born 1945) is a British-born American paleoanthropologist and a curator emeritus with the American Museum of Natural History in New York City, New York.
+Ian Tattersall (born 1945) is a British-American paleoanthropologist and a curator emeritus with the American Museum of Natural History in New York City, New York.
 In addition to human evolution, Tattersall has worked extensively with lemurs.
 Tattersall is currently working with the Templeton Foundation.

 Early life and education

 Tattersall was born in 1945 in the United Kingdom, and grew up in eastern Africa.
 He trained in archaeology and anthropology at the University of Cambridge, and earned his PhD from Yale University in 1971.